burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * HDD - 10 000 - 20 000 nanoseconds.
 Throughput: 200 MB/s seq. access, 1 MB/sec random access.

-36. **Use Cache-Efficient and Cache-Oblivious Algorithms.** One way to solve issues with caching use or create cache-efficient or cache-aware algorithms (Example: k-way merge sort).
+34. **Use Cache-Efficient and Cache-Oblivious Algorithms.** One way to solve issues with caching is to use or create cache-efficient or cache-aware algorithms (Example: k-way merge sort).

     The harder alternative is to use or create cache-oblivious algorithms: